rhcarvalho/openshift-devtools/README.md

 These scripts here might help you specially if you:

 - are developing [OpenShift](https://github.com/openshift/origin)
-- use Vagrant + VirtualBox
+- use Vagrant + VirtualBox (may work for libvirt and others as well)
-- always login as user "demo"
+- always login as user "demo" (obviously, this can be changed by editing the scripts)

 ## Setup